Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

     ![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesListWithEntries.png "[Data sources tab]")

 3. Click the data source for which you want to map the attributes.
     The *Map attributes* wizard window is displayed.
-In the *Destination attribute* column, a list of all EDI segment rows is displayed for which you have defined a string attribute.
+In the *Destination attribute* column, a list of all EDI segment rows is displayed for which you have defined a string attribute or a condition.

     ![Data sources destination attributes](../../Assets/Screenshots/EDI/Operation/DataSourcesDestinationAttributes.png "[Data sources destination attributes]")